metamaps/metamaps/README.md

 ## What is Metamaps?

-Metamaps is a free and open source technology for changemakers, innovators, educators and students.
+Metamaps is a free and open-source technology for changemakers, innovators, educators and students.
 It enables individuals and communities to build and visualize their shared knowledge and unlock their collective intelligence.

-You can find a version of this software running at [metamaps.cc][site-beta], where the technology is being tested in a private beta.
+You can find a version of this software running at [metamaps.cc][site-beta], where the technology is being tested in an open beta.

-Metamaps is created and maintained by a distributed, nomadic community comprised of technologists, artists and storytellers.
+Metamaps is developed and maintained by a distributed, nomadic community comprised of technologists, artists and storytellers.
 You can get in touch by using whichever of these channels you prefer:

 ## How do I learn more?